Swift Folder: Original steel frame

+Reprised chromoly steel version

+In 2023, a ten-speed, disc braked, chromoly steel version of the Swift was reprised for the North American market, manufactured by the Origami Bicycle Company with the blessing of Peter Reich, the original designer.
+The frame is faithful to the original geometry, but features vertical dropouts, no canti bosses, and a rear rack which keeps the bicycle free-standing when folded.

 Folding System

 The Swift Folder design employs a vertical folding method, using the seat-post and a split seat-tube as the locking mechanism.

 To fold, the seat-post is released from the two parts of the seat-tube by their respective quick release clamps, then pulled up into the upper part of the seat-tube to unlock the frame.
 A pivot in the main frame tube then allows the rear triangle (comprising the seat-stays, chain-stays and the lower portion of the seat-tube) and rear wheel to swing down and forward under the main tube.
 The seat-post is then slid back down through the upper part of the seat-tube to lock the rear wheel in the folded position.

 To unfold, the seat-post is again pulled up to allow the rear triangle to swing back and up into the normal riding position.
 The seat-post is then slid down through the upper and lower parts of the seat-tube, locking the rear triangle and wheel into place.

 The Swift frame is simple and robust, and allows a quick fold, but when folded is not as compact as some other folding bicycle designs.
 The bottom bracket forms part of the folding rear triangle, and as a result the bottom bracket to rear fork-end distance remains constant throughout the fold.
 This keeps the chain tension constant, which is an advantage when the Swift frame is used in a fixed-gear, single speed, or hub gear bicycle.